-Il Yavapai College P.D. personnel, dorm managers and R.A.'s have received training in administering NARCAN (naloxone), an FDA nasal spray that counteracts the life- threatening effects of an opioid overdose.
+Select YC personnel have received training in administering NARCAN (naloxone), an FDA approved nasal spray that helps to counteract the life-threatening effects of an opioid overdose.

 Security and Access Buildings are Locked for Your Safety

 Residence Halls are staffed with on call Resident Assistants each night.
 Resident Assistants are there to help students, offer programs and help address safety issues.
 Each student is issued a key for his/her room.
 For personal safety and security of valuables, students are encouraged to always lock their rooms when leaving.
 The Campus Safety and Residence Hall Directors offer presentations pertaining to safety and security awareness.